|An older man was walking his cow down the road.|

 |Women were weeding the peanut fields.|

 During this entire stressful period, we both wore face masks.
 With lobbies of most hotels in Mumbai not air-conditioned and the high heat and humidity, we were both sweating profusely.

-The kindly reception staff member at The Orchid, Deeptka, provided us both will bottled water and we were on our way.
+The kindly reception staff member at The Orchid, Deeptka, provided us with both will bottled water, and we were on our way.
 The staff at the Courtyard by Marriott were welcoming, but here again, they made no assurances as to how long they’d stay open.
-Also, they explained there is no laundry service now or in the near future.
+Also, they explained there is no laundry service now or soon.

 Today, we’ll begin contacting more owners of holiday homes to see if they’ll take us last minute, next time we have to move, which we expect will happen within the next week or so.

 Whew!
 Now, we’re comfortably situated in a beautiful hotel with all services suspended indefinitely except for an open coffee shop that will serve us breakfast and lunch.
-Basically, we’ll stay in our room unless we’re dining.
+We’ll stay in our room unless we’re dining.

 |A termite mound in Kanha National Park.|

 If this hotel stays open, we could be here a month or two or longer, depending upon when South Africa opens its borders and when international flights are available in Mumbai.
-None of us know our fate at this point and surely each and every one of us is feeling cooped up and uncertain about the future.
+None of us know our fate at this point, and indeed every one of us feels cooped up and uncertain about the future.

 If and when you visit Mumbai, we’d highly recommend staying at The Orchid.
 Nowhere in the world have we seen this caliber of customer service at a hotel, let alone the fact we weren’t staying with them.

 Temporarily, we dodged a bullet, for how long?
 We have no idea.
 Stay safe.
 Stay indoors.
 We continue.